-- Lane's current mission is to be a learning-centered community college that provides affordable, quality, lifelong educational opportunities that include: professional technical and lower division college transfer programs; employee skill upgrading, business development and career enhancement; foundational academic, language and life skills development; lifelong personal development and enrichment; and cultural and community services.
+- Lane is the community`s college: we provide comprehensive, accessible, quality, learning-centered educational opportunities that promote student success and include professional technical and lower division college transfer programs; employee skill upgrading, business development and career enhancement; foundational academic, language and life skills development; lifelong personal development and enrichment; and cultural and community services.

-- The teacher population of 345 teachers has declined by 30% over five years.
+- The teacher population of 345 teachers has stayed relatively flat over five years.

 |Lane Community College||(OR) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 yrs but < 4 yrs|

 |Total Enrollment||26,215 students||2,071 students|

 |# Part-Time Students||5,586 students||1,227 students|